-The FDA Safety and Innovation Act (FDASIA), which includes the Medical Device User Fee Amendments of 2012 (MDUFA III), as well as other medical device provisions, went into effect October 1, 2012.
+The FDA Safety and Innovation Act ("FDASIA"), which includes the Medical Device User Fee Amendments of 2012 ("MDUFA III"), as well as other medical device provisions, went into effect October 1, 2012.
 This includes performance goals and user fees paid to the FDA by medical device companies when they register and list with the FDA and when they submit an application to market a device in the U.S. This will affect the fees paid to the FDA over the five-year period that FDASIA is in effect.
-As part of FDASIA, there are also new requirements regarding FDA Establishment Registration and Listing of Medical Devices.
-All foreign manufacturers must register and list medical devices for sale in the U.S. All of our facilities comply with these requirements.
+As part of FDASIA, there are additional requirements regarding FDA Establishment Registration and Listing of Medical Devices.
+All U.S. and foreign manufacturers must register and list medical devices for sale in the U.S. All of our facilities comply with these requirements.
 That said, we also source products from foreign contract manufacturers.
-From this business practice, it is possible that some of our foreign contract manufacturers will not comply with the new requirements and choose not to register with the FDA.
+From this business practice, it is possible that some of our foreign contract manufacturers will not comply with these requirements and choose not to register with the FDA.
 In such an event, we will need to determine if there are alternative foreign contract manufacturers who comply with the FDA Establishment Registration requirements.
 If such a foreign contract manufacturer is a sole supplier of one of our products, there is a risk that we may not be able to source another supplier.

 The FDA issued a final rule on September 24, 2013 to establish a system to adequately identify devices through distribution and use.
 This rule requires the label of medical devices to include a unique device identifier ("UDI"), except where the rule provides for an exception or alternative placement.
-The labeler must submit product information concerning devices to FDA's Global Unique Device Identification Database, unless subject to an exception or alternative.
+The labeler must submit product information concerning devices to FDA's Global Unique Device Identification Database ("GUDID"), unless subject to an exception or alternative.
 The system established by this rule requires the label and device package of each medical device to include a UDI and requires that each UDI be provided in a plain-text version and in a form that uses automatic identification and data capture technology.
 If the device is intended to be used more than once and intended to be reprocessed before each use, then there is a requirement for the UDI to be directly marked on the device itself.
 This regulation will require significant resources and expense to comply with the regulation.
+We have complied with the initial requirements of this regulation for our Class III products by meeting the September 2014 deadline for labeling and entering the data in FDA's GUDID Database.

-In addition, some of our orthobiologics products are subject to FDA and certain state regulations regarding human cells, tissues, and cellular or tissuebased products, which include requirements for Establishment Registration and listing, donor eligibility, current good tissue practices, labeling, adverse-event reporting, and inspection and enforcement.
+In addition, some of our orthobiologics products are subject to FDA and certain state regulations regarding human cells, tissues, and cellular or tissue-based products, which include requirements for Establishment Registration and listing, donor eligibility, current good tissue practices, labeling, adverse-event reporting, and inspection and enforcement.
 Some states have their own tissue banking regulation.
 We are licensed or have permits as a tissue bank in California, Florida, New York and Maryland.
-In addition, tissue banks may undergo voluntary accreditation by the American Association of Tissue Banks (the "AATB").
-The AATB has issued operating standards for tissue banking.
+In addition, tissue banks may undergo voluntary accreditation by the AATB has issued operating standards for tissue banking.
 Compliance with these standards is a requirement in order to become a licensed tissue bank.

-Finally, the FDA issued new regulations regarding "Current Good Manufacturing Practice Requirements for Combination Products" on January 22, 2013.
-While we have not had any products approved or cleared through the FDA as Combination Products, these new regulations may apply to some of our product lines that were approved or cleared previously.
-There could be additional costs associated with compliance with these new Good Manufacturing Practice Requirements regulations for Combination Products.
+Finally, the FDA issued regulations regarding "Current Good Manufacturing Practice Requirements for Combination Products" on January 22, 2013.
+These regulations apply to some of our product lines that have been designated by the FDA as Combination Products.
+There have been and will be additional costs associated with compliance with the FDA Good Manufacturing Practice Requirements regulations for Combination Products.